TCC Introduction to three-manifolds

 The prerequisites for

-are a good grasp of the fundamental group, covering spaces,
+module are a good grasp of the fundamental group, of covering

 The schedule has a planned list of